elasticio/api-docs/source/includes/_credentials.md

 }
 ```

-This resource allows you to create a credential.
+This resource allows you to create a Credential.

 ### HTTP Request